spacerace/romfont/MD5SUMS.md

 Here's a list that lets you see which font matches to others.

-At the end (after 8x16) there are sums for the lower 128 chars of every 8x8 font.
+First IBM charset only supplied the first 128 characters, I start the list with these fonts.
 This helps to find out, which cards use the lower 128 chars from IBM, but not the upper 128 chars.

 # 8x8 fonts, only lower 128 characters
 ```